pixelzsoldos/Planka-Discord-Notifier/README.md

    - `PLANKA_BASE_URL`: Your Planka server URL
    - `PORT`: Webhook server port (default: 3001)
    - `DISCORD_WEBHOOK_URL`: Default Discord webhook URL (used if no specific board webhook is found)
-   - `BOARD_WEBHOOKS`: JSON object mapping board IDs to Discord webhook URLs
+   - `BOARD_WEBHOOKS`: JSON object mapping board names to Discord webhook URLs
-   - `BOARD_NAMES`: JSON object mapping board IDs to names
+   - `BOARD_NAMES`: JSON object mapping board IDs to board names
    - `LANGUAGE`: Language code (`en` or `hu`, default: `en`)

 > ⚠️ **Security Note**: Never commit your `.env` file to version control.
 The `.gitignore` file is configured to exclude it.
 Always use `.env.example` as a template and create your own `.env` file locally.